lidofinance/solana-docs/docs/manual-withdrawal/self-hosted-widget.md

 Step 5.
 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

 Step 6.
 Optional.
 Now you can build and [deploy](https://vitejs.dev/guide/static-deploy) your own version of widget.

-## 2. Hosted version

-You can use hosted version of this widget on https://lidofinance.github.io/stsol-unstake-widget

-This version of widget rate-limited RPC endpoint - so it may be very slow